cupy/cupy/docs/source/compatibility.rst

 Documented Interface
 ~~~~~~~~~~~~~~~~~~~~

-Chainer has the official API documentation.
+CuPy has the official API documentation.
 Many applications can be written based on the documented features.
 We support backward compatibilities of documented features.
 In other words, codes only based on the documented features run correctly with minor/revision-updated versions.